 Study shows stopping immunotherapy after two years doesn’t decrease survival

-Researchers at Penn Medicine presented results from their study that found no significant difference in survival between patients who stopped immunotherapy at two years and those who continued treatment indefinitely.
+Another ASCO 2023 lung cancer results was presented by researchers at Penn Medicine.
+Results from their study found no significant difference in survival between patients who stopped immunotherapy at two years and those who continued treatment indefinitely.
 Based on these findings, experts say it is reasonable for patients to stop immunotherapy after two years if their cancer has not progressed.
 These findings have the potential to improve the quality of life for patients by reducing the unnecessary side effects of prolonged treatment.

 New biomarker test helps detect early NSCLC